one-acre-fund/keycloak-themes/README.md

 * Open up your browser at <http://localhost:8080/auth/admin>
 * Test your heart out!

+For convenience, a copy of the built-in themes is available under the `defaults` folder.
+It can be useful to build appropriate overrides.
+Keep in mind that it may not be 100% up-to-date with the latest releases.

 ## Production use

 To install these in production, you will need to place the desired theme folder(s) into `/opt/jboss/keycloak/themes` of the Keycloak container by either: